 Made by Wood Carvers of Kenya

-Use this plate for food that is truly made with love!
+Give the phrase “made with love” a whole new meaning with this heart-shaped spoon.
 It has been hand-carved from wild olive wood and is a piece you’ll be able to use for years.
-Each purchase supports Wood Carvers of Kenya artisans.
+Each purchase empowers Wood Carvers of Kenya artisans.

 - Wild olive wood is food safe

 - As with all handmade items, slight variations will occur

 - Care instructions: Hand-wash in warm water and dry promptly; occasionally oil to ensure years of usage.

 RAISE AWARENESS • INSPIRE ACTION • CREATE CHANGE

 Kenyan wood carvers are recognized worldwide for expertly sculpting art from native woods using sustainable practices.
 The olive wood tree is sacred to Kenyans and appreciated worldwide for its beautiful grain patterns and durability.
 Kenyan carvers present the beauty of their natural world in finely crafted decorative and functional art.
 The artisans, their families and communities benefit greatly from the sale of olive wood products.